 4. OBLIGATION TO MAINTAIN CONFIDENTIALITY.

 (a) Confidentiality.
-The Receiving Party shall keep the Confidential Information confidential.
+The Receiving Party shall keep the Confidential Information confidential by maintaining at least industry standards of protection for this type of Confidential Information.
 Except as otherwise required by law, the Receiving Party may not:

-disclose any Confidential Information to any person or entity other than a Receiving Party’s Representatives, [which includes only its employees, agents, officers, and advisors which includes only [representativesDefined],] who needs to know the Confidential Information for the Purpose, provided such representative is bound to confidentiality obligations no less protective than this agreement and the Receiving Party remains responsible for compliance by any such Representative with the terms of this agreement;
+disclose any Confidential Information to any person or entity other than a Receiving Party’s Representatives without the Disclosing Party’s prior written consent.
+Receiving Party’s “Representatives” are those persons, including its employees, agents, officers, and advisors which includes only [representativesDefined],]: (1) who needs to know the Confidential Information for the Purpose; (2) are bound to confidentiality obligations no less protective than this agreement that extend to the Confidential Information; and (3) from whom the Receiving Party remains responsible for compliance with the terms of this agreement;

-disclose any Confidential Information to a third party without the Disclosing Party’s prior written authorization; or

 use the Confidential Information other than for the Purpose.

 (b) No Reverse Engineering.
-The Receiving Party may not reverse engineer, disassemble, or decompile any prototypes, software, or other tangible objects that embody the Disclosing Party’s Confidential Information and that are provided to the Receiving Party under this agreement.
+Except as allowed by law or otherwise agreed to by the parties in writing, the Receiving Party may not reverse engineer, disassemble, or decompile any prototypes, software, or other tangible objects that embody the Disclosing Party’s Confidential Information and that are provided to the Receiving Party under this agreement.

+[(c) Data Security.
+A Recipient must establish and maintain data security procedures and other administrative, physical, and technical safeguards designed to: (i) protect the security, confidentiality, and integrity of Confidential Information; and (ii) prevent against the loss, theft, or other unauthorized access or alteration of all Confidential Information in Recipient’s possession or under its control.
+These safeguards must be as rigorous as accepted security standards in the industry and meet or exceed the requirements of applicable laws.]

 5. TERM AND DURATION.